 As long as we qualify as a REIT, a taxable U.S. holder must generally take into account as ordinary income distributions made out of our current or accumulated earnings and profits that we do not designate as capital gain dividends or retained long-term capital gain.
 A U.S. holder will not qualify for the dividends received deduction generally available to corporations.
-In addition, dividends paid to a U.S. holder generally will not qualify for the 15% tax rate for "qualified dividend income."
+In addition, dividends paid to a U.S. holder generally will not qualify for the 20% tax rate for "qualified dividend income."

-The maximum tax rate for qualified dividend income received by taxpayers taxed at individual rates is 15% for tax years through 2012.
+The maximum tax rate for qualified dividend income received by taxpayers taxed at individual rates is 20%.
 Qualified dividend income generally includes dividends paid to U.S. holders taxed at individual rates by domestic C corporations and certain qualified foreign corporations.
-Absent Congressional action, the favorable tax rate for qualified dividend income will expire at the end of 2012, and such dividends will thereafter be subject to federal income tax at the rates applicable to ordinary income.
-Because we are not generally subject to federal income tax on the portion of our REIT taxable income distributed to our shareholders (see "-Taxation of Our Company" above), our dividends generally will not be eligible for the 15% rate on qualified dividend income.
+Because we are not generally subject to federal income tax on the portion of our REIT taxable income distributed to our shareholders (see "-Taxation of Our Company" above), our dividends generally will not be eligible for the 20% rate on qualified dividend income.

 As a result, our ordinary REIT dividends will be taxed at the higher tax rate applicable to ordinary income.
-Currently, the highest marginal individual income tax rate on ordinary income is 35%.
-However, the 15% tax rate for qualified dividend income will apply to our ordinary REIT dividends (i) attributable to dividends received by us from certain non-REIT corporations (e.g., dividends from any domestic TRSs), (ii) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income) and (iii) attributable to income in the prior taxable year from the sales of "built-in gain" property acquired by us from C corporations in carryover basis transactions (less the amount of corporate tax on such income).
-In general, to qualify for the reduced tax rate on qualified dividend income, a U.S. holder must hold our shares for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our common shares becomes ex-dividend.
+Currently, the highest marginal individual income tax rate on ordinary income is 39.6%.
+However, the 20% tax rate for qualified dividend income will apply to our ordinary REIT dividends (i) attributable to dividends received by us from certain non-REIT corporations (e.g., dividends from any domestic TRSs), (ii) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income) and (iii) attributable to income in the prior taxable year from the sales of "built-in gain" property acquired by us from C corporations in carryover basis transactions (less the amount of corporate tax on such income).
+In general, to qualify for the reduced tax rate on qualified dividend income, a U.S. holder must hold our shares for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our common shares become ex-dividend.
+Individuals, trusts and estates whose income exceeds certain thresholds are also subject to a 3.8% Medicare tax on dividends received from us.